What is Skin Cancer?

-Skin cancer is the most common form of human cancer, affecting more than one million Americans every year.
-In America, about 3-4 million new skin cancers are diagnosed each year, which is close to the number of ALL other cancers of any type, combined.
-Skin cancers are generally curable if caught early.
-However, people who have had skin cancer are at a higher risk of developing a new skin cancer, which is why regular self-examination and doctor visits are imperative.
+Skin cancer is the most common form of human cancer.
+In America, about three to four million new skin cancers are diagnosed each year, which is close to the number of ALL other cancers of any type, combined.
+Skin cancers are usually curable if caught early.
+However, people, who have had skin cancer, are at a higher risk of developing a new skin cancer, which is why regular self-examination and doctor visits are imperative.

 Skin Cancer Screening

-First and foremost, if you see something overtly new or changing (size, shape, color, itching, not healing, unusual bleeding etc) on your skin, call the dermatologist for an evaluation, quickly.
-Don’t worry about whether you should call or not, whether it is a bother or not, or try to analyze it yourself.
+If you see something overtly new or changing (size, shape, color, itching, not healing, unusual bleeding, etc.) on your skin, call the dermatologist for an evaluation, quickly.
+Don’t worry about whether you should call or not or try to analyze it yourself.
 Simply go to the skin expert for an evaluation.
-Now, onward.

-Did you know that each year there are just about the same number of skin cancers detected as all other cancers combined?
-By far and away, the major cause of these skin cancers is ultraviolet radiation (uvr).
-The two major sources of uvr in our world are the sun and tanning beds.
-Sun and tanning beds are essentially the same thing, a source of uvr.
+As previously mentioned, each year there is just about the same number of skin cancers detected as all other cancers combined.
+By far and away, the major cause of these skin cancers is ultraviolet radiation (UVR).
+The two major sources of UVR in our world are the sun and tanning beds.
+The sun and tanning beds are essentially the same things; a source of UVR.
 The more exposure you have to sunlight and tanning beds, the higher your risk of getting skin cancer.
-(We have designed a cartoon that visually demonstrates the dangers of tanning beds.
-You can see the cartoon here.)
-Unfortunately for most people, even if they hear/know this early in life, by the time it “sinks in”, and leads to behavioral changes on their part, (early to late 20′s it seems for most people) much damage to the skin has been done.
+Unfortunately, for most people, even if they know this early in life, by the time it leads to behavioral changes on their part, much damage to the skin has been done.
 Looking in the mirror at that point, little of the actual damage is very visible.
-However, even if uvr is conscientiously avoided from this age on, signs of the damage will continue to show up on the skin for the rest of their life, in the form of wrinkles, freckles, more moles, poor skin texture, and skin cancers.
-I am not saying once you reach your late 20′s, game over, don’t worry about ultraviolet radiation (uvr) exposure anymore, it won’t matter.
-It will.
-If you are not careful about protecting your skin from uvr after your 20’s, you will certainly do a lot more skin damage, and further increase your chance for skin cancer.
+Even if UVR is conscientiously avoided from early adulthood, signs of the damage will continue to show up on the skin in the form of wrinkles, freckles, more moles, poor skin texture, and skin cancers.
+If you are not careful about protecting your skin from UVR after your 20’s, you will certainly do a lot more skin damage, and further increase your chance of skin cancer.

-As bcc and scc develop, they often become visible as pink/red spots, which often are scaly/crusty/pearly/sensitive/itchy/easy to bleed.
-When patients not familiar with bcc or scc first see/feel these lesions, it is not uncommon for them to think that it was an injury they experienced, or a “pimple” that is just not going away.
+As BCC and SCC develop, they often become visible as pink/red spots, which often are scaly/crusty/pearly/sensitive/itchy/easy to bleed.
+When patients not familiar with BCC or SCC first see or feel these lesions, it is not uncommon for them to think that it was an injury they experienced, or a “pimple” that is just not going away.
 Eventually, most people figure something is wrong and go to the doctor.
-Fortunately, the vast majority of bcc, and many scc, are fairly slow to become invasive.
+Fortunately, the vast majority of BCC, and many SCC, are fairly slow to become invasive.
 With prompt treatment, these patients do well.
-I do not want to trivialize bcc or scc.
+Do not want to trivialize BCC or SCC.
 They are true cancers.
-Without appropriate treatment, bcc and especially scc will spread wider and deeper internally, eventually becoming very destructive, disfiguring, or even fatal.
+Without appropriate treatment, BCC and especially SCC will spread wider and deeper internally, eventually becoming very destructive, disfiguring, or even fatal.
 Any person that sees a new or changing (size, shape, color, itch, pain, not healing) skin spot should seek medical attention with a dermatologist.

-Melanoma is different from bcc and scc in several ways.
-First, it does not necessarily require much uvr exposure (sun or tanning beds) in some cases.
-Of course, the more uvr to which you are exposed, the higher your risk for these skin cancers, including melanoma.
-Thus, melanoma can be found anywhere on the skin, including places that never have/never will be exposed to uvr.
+Melanoma is different from BCC and SCC in several ways.
+First, it does not necessarily require much UVR exposure (sun or tanning beds) in some cases.
+Of course, the more UVR to which you are exposed, the higher your risks for these skin cancers, including melanoma.
+Thus, melanoma can be found anywhere on the skin, including places that never have/never will be exposed to UVR.
 Your genetic makeup seems to play a prominent role in some melanomas.
-If you have a lot of moles (greater than about 50), “dysplastic” or atypical moles, or a close relative had melanoma, you are at a significant risk for getting melanoma.
-This genetic component is probably what accounts for melanoma occurring much earlier in life than bcc or scc in some cases, sometimes even the early to mid teen years.
+If you have a lot of moles (greater than about 50), “dysplastic” or atypical moles, or a close relative had melanoma, you are at a significant risk of getting melanoma.
+This genetic component may be what accounts for melanoma occurring much earlier in life than BCC or SCC in some cases, sometimes even the early to mid-teen years.

 Also, melanoma may not be very noticeable or give you many obvious symptoms when it is early and just in your skin.
-I think most of us have seen pictures on the web, in magazines, on TV etc, of melanoma.
-It has been my experience that what are usually shown are pictures depicting very striking lesions that are rather large, very dark, with many unusual colors and color patterns.
+Most Americans have seen pictures on the web, in magazines, on TV, etc., of melanoma.
+What are usually shown are pictures depicting very striking lesions that are rather large, very dark, with many unusual colors and color patterns.
 These pictures clearly do represent melanomas and are good examples of what a person would want to seek care for should they be seen on their skin.
-However, while these do indeed represent a good portion of melanomas, I feel their appearance is not what a person should wait for a “mole” to look like, before seeking medical attention.
-Early melanomas that are still confined to the skin, and thus are curable, often do not look anywhere near as “bad” as many of these photos show.
+However, while these do indeed represent a good portion of melanomas, their appearance is not what a person should wait for a “mole” to look like, before seeking medical attention.
+Early melanomas that are still confined to the skin, and thus are curable, often do not look anywhere near as bad as many of these photos show.
 If a person waited for such striking features to develop in a mole before seeking medical attention, there is definitely a higher likelihood that the melanoma will have already spread internally, and be very difficult to treat or cure.
-To further assist us in helping to diagnose melanomas, we are one of the few dermatologists in the nation privileged to be using the Melafind device.

 There are several measures you can take to minimize your risk of developing skin cancer.
-Avoid uvr exposure to the degree you can.
-The more uvr to which you are exposed, the higher your risk for these skin cancers.
-The peak hours of the day to especially avoid sun during the summer are 10am to 6pm. (other sources say 4pm, but here in Texas, on an average July day, when it gets to be even after 5pm, the sun is still pretty high in the sky).
+Avoid UVR exposure as much as you can.
+The more UVR to which you are exposed, the higher your risk of developing these skin cancers.
+During the summer in Texas, the peak hours of the day, to avoid the sun, are 10am to 6pm.
 When you have to be outside during the day wear a protective hat.
-This means it has a solid top, and a good wide brim all the way around.
+Protective means it has a solid top, and a good wide brim all the way around.
 A visor and a baseball hat do not qualify.
-To see why, the next time you are outside on a sunny day, watch someone who has a baseball cap or visor on.
-No matter what time of day, as they turn from side to side, you will notice that the sides of the forehead, sides of the face, the lower 2/3 of the face, both ears, and neck are pretty exposed, and not very shaded consistently by the these type of measures.
+To see why, the next time you are outside on a sunny day, watch someone who is wearing a baseball cap or visor.
+No matter what time of day, as they turn from side to side, you will notice that much of their face, ears and neck are exposed.

 Wear long sleeves and long pants, as much as you can stand it.
-Sunscreen.
-I generally don’t recommend a particular brand since different sunscreens have different smells, textures, and difficulty of application, and personal preference as far as these features will go a long way in determining which sunscreen someone will be willing to use.
-I do recommend some basic criteria to look for.
-SPF of at least 30, higher is even better.
-It should block uva and uvb.
-Reapply every 2 or 3 hours, even if the bottle says it is waterproof, sweat proof, or lasts all day.
+Apply sunscreen when you are outside.
+One basic recommendation for sunscreen is to use one with an SPF of at least 30 or higher.
+It should block both UVA and UVB rays.
+Reapply every two or three hours, even if the bottle says it is waterproof, sweat proof, or lasts all day.

 Now the issue of how much sun we need for adequate vitamin D levels, leading to proper bone health, and even proposed protection from other cancers and overall health is a hotbed of discussion and research.
 It is a topic not examined extensively recently.
-I am pleased this issue is being examined in detail.
-While it is being sorted out over the next several years, there will probably be many extreme and emotional proclamations made by the “no sun is best” and the “unprotected sun exposure is no problem” camps.
+Over the next several years there will probably be many extreme and emotional proclamations made by the “no sun is best” and the “unprotected sun exposure is no problem” camps.
 Time will tell, but at least it is being investigated critically.
-We will probably find much valuable information about these issues, and be able to make more informed, rationale, specific, scientifically based recommendations in this regard, in the future.
-For now, we know that increasing exposure to uvr leads to increased risk for skin cancer, and that some level of uvr exposure is beneficial for some health issues.
+Much valuable information about these issues and more informed, rationale, specific, scientifically-based recommendations in this regard, will be available in the future.
+For now, we know that increasing exposure to UVR leads to increased risk of skin cancer and that some level of UVR exposure is beneficial for some health issues.